simonjoom/react-app-mobx-ultimateversion/README.md

 NEW!
 Multi-language support with flags languages selection

+ -> Recent Added:

+        Updated new mobx version

-Recent Added: eslint + jsx-control-statements lint support for better tracking bug code
+        eslint + jsx-control-statements lint support for better tracking bug code

         Promise bluebird by default with help of babel-plugin-transform-promise-to-bluebird

+        Link and Linkmaterial check route for current language and displaying in console for route problem

 1 - install nginx for mac-os